When Jeremy Paxman wrote his book 'The English', he asked playwright Alan Bennett to offer him some thoughts.

 On Friday night, Danny Boyle tried to define Britishness, whose complexities are even greater than Englishness, to the world.
 It will have been a baffling experience for them, because it is a subject the British are unable to explain even to themselves.

 The political reaction has been predictable.
-Aidan Burley, the Tory MP who last entered the national consciousness by partying with people in Nazi uniforms, branded the ceremony "leftie multi-cultural crap".
+Aidan Burley, the Tory MP who last entered the national consciousness by partying with men in Nazi uniforms, branded the ceremony "leftie multi-cultural crap".
 Labour MPs argued the inclusion of protest marches, the NHS and Doreen Lawrence provided a progressive Trojan Horse.

 Similar things could be said for the right by Winston Churchill, whose statue waved on the Queen and James Bond.
 As Boris Johnson pointed out today, Bond – womaniser and imperialist assassin – is hardly a left-wing figurehead.
 Those complaining that Lawrence and Liberty director Shami Chakrabarti carried the Olympic flag forget that representatives of the army, navy and air force carried the Union Jack.